Diocese of Christ the King

 The Diocese of Christ the King is a diocese of the Anglican Church of Southern Africa in the southern part of Gauteng province, South Africa.

-The Diocese Of Christ The King Has Four archdeaconries Namely The Archdeaconary Of St Peter, Archdeaconary Of Kliprivier, Archdeaconary Of Sebokeng With Evaton And Archdeaconary Of The Vaal.
+The diocese has four archdeaconries, the Archdeaconry of St Peter, the Archdeaconry of Kliprivier, the Archdeaconry of Sebokeng with Evaton and the Archdeaconry of the Vaal.

 History

 The diocese was founded in 1990.
-It comprises Sharpeville, Vereeniging, Boipatong, Vanderbijlpark, Sebokeng and the southern side of the city of Johannesburg in South Africa.
+It comprises Sharpeville, Vereeniging, Boipatong, Vanderbijlpark, Sebokeng and the southern side of the city of Johannesburg.

-The diocese is the area between the Vaal Triangle—where Sharpeville, Vereeniging, Boipatong, Vanderbijlpark and Sebokeng are found—and the southern side of the city of Johannesburg in South Africa.
+The diocese is the area between the Vaal Triangle—where Sharpeville, Vereeniging, Boipatong, Vanderbijlpark and Sebokeng are found—and the southern side of the city of Johannesburg.
 The diocese is small in size, being only 80 km long and half that wide, but rapid urbanisation has resulted in significant growth in parishes.
 Just over half of these churches have a recognisable church building in which to worship.
 The rest meet in garages, shacks or the open air.
 One of the latest new congregations worships in French and aims to welcome refugees from the Congo and other Francophone African countries.

 The diocese has links of varying degrees of formality with the Episcopal Diocese of Virginia (ECUSA), the Diocese of Bujumbura, the Diocese of Mauritius, the Church of North India and the Church of South India.
 The Diocese of Christ the King is part of the Community of the Cross of Nails.
-Locally, the diocese enjoys a close relationship with the Anglican Diocese of St Mark the Evangelist, with youth from Christ Church, Polokwane, and elsewhere, attending the "A re roriseng - Let us worship" conference each year in Rosettenville.
+Locally, the diocese enjoys a close relationship with the Anglican Diocese of St Mark the Evangelist, with youth from Christ Church, Polokwane, and elsewhere, attending the "A re roriseng ("Let us worship") conference each year in Rosettenville.